shree675/VioletToGreen/README.md

 VioletToGreen is a VS Code extension that helps in improving maintainability and understandability of your code.

 ## Abstract
+The aim of the project is to improve maintainability and understandability of the code by leveraging the comments written by the user.
+The tool is delivered in the form of a VS Code extension which helps the programmer maintain the readability on the fly.
+The tool had 2 main features i.e, linking the comments and code, and suggesting where to insert a commnet based on a custom readability metric.
+The linking of comments is done in both manual and automatic ways.
+For manual linking, appropriate UI has been implemented and these links will be stored in a file.
+For automatic linking, a few heuristic rules have been devised based on the commenting habits of a typical programmer keeping mind various cases possible including slighltly anomolous ones.
+For comment suggestion functionality, we are analysing various source code components (functions, blocks, loops, branchs, etc.) and predicting readability score.
+We use this readability score along with the code-to-comment ratio to decide whether a comment is needed or not, based on a threshold value for bith the metrics.
+Once the linking is done, in the future if the user edits a piece of code that is linked, the tool prompts the user to update the corresponding comment.
+This linking is also useful when a programmer is trying to understand a code base, in which case the tool helps the user to visualize exactly which part of the code is linked to which comment.

 ## Objectives